Print All (or More) of an Object

 only used when

-is NULL, see above.- max_extra_cols
+max.levelsis NULL, see above.- max_extra_cols

 Number of extra columns to print abbreviated information for, if the width is too small for the entire tibble.
 If

-argument is soft-deprecated.Maximum number of footer lines.
+NULL, themax_extra_colsoption is used.
+The previously definedn_extraargument is soft-deprecated.Maximum number of footer lines.
 If

-option is used.- .arrange_by
+NULL, themax_footer_linesoption is used.- .arrange_by

 <

-> names of columns or functions for ordering results using the syntax of dplyrarrange()
+data-masking> names of columns or functions for ordering results using the syntax of dplyrarrange().
+Usedesc()to sort by a variable in descending order.

 Details

-For a tibble
+For a tibble x, print_all(x) is equivalent to

-, followed up if required by n linefeeds generated as if by using
+print(x, n = nrow(x)), followed up if required by n linefeeds generated as if by using

-cat(rep("\n", n))
+cat(rep("\n", n)).

-argument may be useful within a piped sequence to separate output from subsequent printing.
+The linefeeds argument may be useful within a piped sequence to separate output from subsequent printing.
 If

-, only the first element will be used, and negative
+a vector of length > 1 is entered for linefeeds, only the first element will be used, and negative

 integers will be converted to zero i.e., no line feeds.